enoklearn/engineering/modules/internet.md

 <details open>
    <summary><b>Domains and DNS</b></summary><br/>

-   With this topic, you’ll learn how the DNS system works and create DNS records connecting domains to web services.
+   With this topic, you'll learn how the DNS system works and create DNS records connecting domains to web services.

    #### Learning Outcomes
    * Explain the purpose of DNS